-Unlike the Portuguese islands of the Azores up north, on Madeira you can pair the many nature excursions and unbelievable views with cocktail-fueled nightlife, old-world hotels, and Michelin-starred restaurants serving traditional seafood made more creative with exotic sea creatures and dollops of tropical fruit.
-In the main city of Funchal, you can museum-hop, shop, stroll around outdoor cafes under a river of purple-blossomed trees, take a gondola to a botanic garden atop a mountain, and ride a wooden sled back down.
-Here are the adventures not to miss in Madeira.
+Unlike the Portuguese islands of the Azores up north, on Madeira you can pair the many nature excursions and unbelievable views with cocktail-fueled nightlife, old-world hotels, and Michelin-starred restaurants serving traditional seafood as well as innovative dishes.
+In the capital, Funchal, museum-hop, shop, stroll around outdoor cafes under a river of purple-blossomed jacaranda trees, take a sky gondola to a botanic garden atop a mountain, and ride a wooden sled back down.
+Here’s everything you absolutely must do, see, eat, and drink to make the most out of your next trip to Madeira.

 Since just walking up the sidewalk on such a hilly island can seem to some like a “hike,” you’re really guaranteed action—and panoramas—no matter what level you choose.
 With 33 well-maintained trails spanning over 300 miles of the island, you’re sure to get some stunning views.
-Hikes on Madeira are very reasonably categorized into ones that are more like walks, known as levadas, and ones that climb the peaks, known as veredas.
+You can either take easy-going walks, often through an irrigation tunnel known as a levada, or on veredas, which climb the peaks.

 If you’re looking for an easy day or more of a winding stroll, the incredible views on Vereda do Larano will blow your hiking socks off.
 The entire walk is extremely flat, but it’s still one of the best hikes on the island.
 It’s not just the ocean in front of you that’ll take your breath away, it’s also the sheer walls stretching out majestically on either side, plus above and below you, since the trail hugs the side of the bluff.
 You can choose to go for five miles or onward for several more, since it stretches along most of the coast, and taxis or guides will handily drop you off and pick you up at predesignated spots like in Machico and Porto da Cruz.